 - While cookies are baking, combine powdered sugar and powdered lemonade in a gallon size ziplock bag.
 Set aside.

 - Allow cookies to cool on baking sheet for 5 minutes or until cool enough to touch.
 Transfer a few at a time and shake to coat in powdered sugar mixture.
-Serve immediately or store in airtight container for up to three days.
+Serve immediately or let cool completely before storing.

 Nutrition